ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 The source code for the Cobalt model is located in the directory ``src/traffic-control/model`` and consists of 2 files `cobalt-queue-disc.h` and `cobalt-queue-disc.cc` defining a CobaltQueueDisc class and a helper CobaltTimestampTag class.
-The code was ported to |ns3| by Vignesh Kanan and Harsh Lara based on Linux kernel code implemented by Kathleen Nichols, Van Jacobson, Eric Dumazet, Michael D. Taht, and Jonathan Morton.
+The code was ported to |ns3| by Vignesh Kanan, Harsh Lara, Shefali Gupta, Jendaipou Palmei and Mohit P. Tahiliani based on Linux kernel code implemented by Kathleen Nichols, Van Jacobson, Eric Dumazet, Michael D. Taht, and Jonathan Morton.

+Stefano Avallone and Pasquale Imputato extend a great deal of help by providing the results obtained from the Linux model which is used to test its correctness by comparing with the results obtained from |ns3| model.

 * class :cpp:class:`CobaltQueueDisc`: This class implements the main Cobalt
 algorithm: